Heart Valve Disease in Williamsport, PA

 The heart contains four one-way valves that allow blood to flow in and out of the heart muscle.
 Heart valve disease occurs when one of these valves stops working.
 This may be caused by an underlying heart condition, illness or aging.
 In rare cases, heart valve disease can lead to a heart attack.

 In most instances, heart valve disease is not considered an emergency, but should be treated as soon as possible by an experienced cardiologist.

-Experienced heart surgeons and cardiology providers at Susquehanna Health are committed to to helping patients of all ages achieve optimal heart health.
-If you or a loved one is experiencing heart valve disease in Williamsport, PA, Find a Provider at UPMC Susquehanna.
+Experienced heart surgeons and cardiology providers at UPMC are committed to to helping patients of all ages achieve optimal heart health.
+If you or a loved one is experiencing heart valve disease in Williamsport, PA, Find a Provider at UPMC.